aoterodelaroza/acpdb/README.md

 given in the file minus the evaluation of method `method.s` in property `prop.s`, and the result divided by `c0.r`.
 Using CALCSLOPE requires having the corresponding evaluation in the database.

+The bulk insertion of data into the database fails if one of the unique constraints is violated, for instance, if the same data is inserted twice.
+Sometimes it is desirable to replace the existing data.
+To do this, use the `OR_REPLACE` keyword, which will insert the data if it does not exist and replace the data if it does.

 #### Insert Maximum Coefficients from a File
 ~~~